Modern marketing comes with its challenges.

 It’s vital that you have a generalist marketer serving as a point of contact from your side.
 They will be responsible for constantly seeking updates, as well as validating the agency’s claims and tracking them against your goals.

+In addition, leveraging HR software development can streamline communication and collaboration between your team and the outsourced agency, ensuring seamless project management and progress tracking.
 Besides you can also use a time tracker software to track budget-wise progress of your project in real time.

 You’ll have to suggest tweaks as the campaign shapes up.